 Planning for the city's existing and future infrastructure requires addressing needs relating to water, wastewater, stormwater management, and waste management facilities.
 The objective of this plan is to ensure that planning for new or expanded infrastructure will occur in an integrated manner, including evaluations of long-range land use, and environmental and financial planning, and will be supported by infrastructure master plans and studies.
-In planning for existing and planned infrastructure, there is a need to respond to the impacts of a changing climate and consider both "traditional" hard infrastructure such as sewers, watermains, and pumping stations, as well as green infrastructure such as sewers, watermains, and pumping stations, as well as green infrastructure including natural heritage features, parkland, street trees and green roofs.
+In planning for existing and planned infrastructure, there is a need to respond to the impacts of a changing climate and consider both "traditional" hard infrastructure such as sewers, watermains, and pumping stations, as well as green infrastructure including natural heritage features, parkland, street trees and green roofs.
 To increase the resiliency of our communities, comprehensive sub-watershed planning, including the use of appropriate low impact development and green infrastructure, must consider risks and vulnerabilities arising from increased extreme weather events.
 (OPA 167)